Indonesia Cultural Trip. Day 3: Mataram

 Interesting views on the sea cliff

-We actually. didn't draft any plan for the itinerary while in Lombok.
-So, we solely relied on Pak Ibrahim recommendation.
-Once arrived at Teluk Kodek, we met him at the jetty.
-That was the first time we met as he couldn't welcomed us at the airport for some reasons.
+We actually didn't draft any plans for the itinerary while we were in Lombok.
+So, we solely relied on Pak Ibrahim's recommendation.
+Once we arrived at Teluk Kodek, we met him at the jetty.
+That was the first time we met, as he couldn't welcome us at the airport for some reason.

-We were talking about the Sasak culture, and one thing that caught our intention is about the 'kahwin lari' thingy.
-It actually a tradition in which the girl will be 'kidnap' by her bride-to-be.
-While the girl is hiding in the village head's house, the man's family will negotiate on the wedding agreement with her parent.
-Three days passed, if the girl's family still not accepted the proposal for any reason, the wedding will still be performed by the village head.
+We were discussing the Sasak culture, and one aspect that caught our attention was the concept of 'kahwin lari.'
+It's actually a tradition in which the girl will be 'kidnapped' by her bride-to-be.
+While the girl is hiding in the village head's house, the man's family will negotiate the wedding agreement with her parent.
+Three days passed; if the girl's family still has not accepted the proposal for any reason, the wedding will still be performed by the village head.

-Before we check-in our Golden Tulip Hotel in Mataram, Pak Ibrahim made stopped at several interesting places.
-The windy road on the Sengigi's banks offered stunning view of the Bali's sea.
-Little did we know about the 'Villa Hantu', but according to Pak Ibrahim, it's pretty known to the most of Malaysian tourist.
-It was actually a half-way built villa that left abandon by the owner, located on the cliff of the Pantai Setangi.
+Before we checked in at our Golden Tulip Hotel in Mataram, Pak Ibrahim stopped at several intriguing places.
+The windy road on the Sengigi's banks offered a stunning view of Bali's sea.
+Little did we know about 'Villa Hantu,' but according to Pak Ibrahim, it's pretty well known to most Malaysian tourists.
+The owner abandoned the halfway-built villa on the Pantai Setangi cliff.
 Though the name was scary, the place was the best spot to take postcard-perfect pictures.

-We made a stop at Teluk Nipah look-point
+We stopped at the Teluk Nipah lookout point.

 A spellbinding view from the villa's rooftop